-Visit some of the area’s most beautiful gardens, where you’ll find plenty of fall color.
+Visit some of the area’s most beautiful gardens, where you’ll find plenty of spring color.
 Play in children’s areas, picnic on lawns and be sure to bring a camera.

 For a Fee:

 Walk through trails lined with blooming tulips, daffodils, hyacinths and more this spring.
 Kids will love visiting the model train garden to watch the train go around the tracks or playing with toy trains.
 1911 Sweetbay Dr., Gainesville.
-404-888-4760.
-Adults, $8; ages 3-12, $5; ages 2 and younger, free.
+404-888-4760. $8; ages 3-12, $5; ages 2 and younger, free.